kenjennings/Atari-Pet-Frogger/README_Porting.md

 The BASIC language included in the VIC-20 is generic BASIC with no commands supporting the hardware.
 BASIC programs using any of the graphics and sound will be packed with POKE statements.

 Since the only graphics capability is redefined character sets, there are literally hundreds of games that are almost the same game pushing text characters around the screen using a different redefined character set.
 Quite an amazing number of these games were sold commercially.
-Some more advanced games use redefined characters to simulate bit-mapped graphics and shift images through multiple characters to simulate pixel-based graphics animation.
+More advanced games use redefined characters to simulate bit-mapped graphics and shift images through multiple characters to simulate pixel-based graphics animation.

 ANTIC Mode 6 text has 20 characters per line and can show characters in 4 colors where the entire character is a single color.
 This is the closest in size to the VIC-20's 22 character text mode.
 Using the Atari's wide screen for overscan allows adding characters to the line, so the Atari can manage 22 characters in Mode 6 which fits (just barely) on an NTSC TV.
 However, this does mean the Atari's version of 22 characters is noticeably wider than the VIC-20's.
 (Covering more TV screen area could be considered a bonus.)

 ANTIC Mode 6 also uses 64 characters in its character set, so the VIC-20 program may run through more characters than the Atari can display.
 Where many VIC-20 characters are specific graphics objects the Atari could deal with it via a Display List interrupt switching to different character sets every few lines, or using a more dynamic (and slower) method where the character images needed at the moment are copied to the characters shown on screen.
 Where a VIC-20 game uses multiple characters to simulate a larger graphics bitmap the Atari could do the same thing, and as only 22 characters are needed for the one line, a different character set every 2 or three lines could do the same work.

+Alternatively, since the VIC's text is the equivalent of 176 pixels horizontally, the Atari could use ANTIC Map Mode E lines to draw the text characters.
+With Horizontal overscan the Atari can display the 176 pixels, but the medium resolution graphics displays 4 colors including the background.
+The Multi-color character mode halves the horizontal resolution.
+The Atari could use a 80-pixel per line GTIA color interpretation mode (BASIC Graphics Mode 10) with overscan to display the 88 pixels the VIC uses and has 9 colors available.

 Another obstacle is the VIC's 16 background, and 8 text colors using a color map.
 In most situations they are not all used.
 Background coloring is a little more difficult as the Atari has one color for the background.
 Display List interrupts can change the 4 text colors and background color for each line.
 Where more color is needed, Player/Missile graphics can add limited amounts of color.
 But, inevitably there will be situations where a color or two will have to be ignored or worked around.